grafana/beyla/docs/sources/setup/kubernetes.md

 Deploying Beyla as a sidecar container has the following configuration
 requirements:

-- The process namespace must be shared between all containers in the Pod (`shareNamespace: true` pod variable)
+- The process namespace must be shared between all containers in the Pod (`shareProcessNamespace: true` pod variable)
 - The auto-instrument tool must internally run as privileged user in the container (`securityContext.runAsUser: 0` property in the container configuration).